 Life Cycle

-The fungi that cause damping-off are ubiquitous and can multiply and readily infect seedling when conditions favor their development.
+The fungi that cause damping-off are ubiquitous and can multiply and readily infect seedlings when conditions favor their development.
 There is no recommended cure for damping off.
 Survivors are generally weak and non-productive.
-However, there are actions which can reduce the likelihood of the condition reoccurring.
-These include elimination of pathogens and control of environmental conditions.
+However, there are actions that can reduce the likelihood of the condition reoccurring.
+These include the elimination of pathogens and control of environmental conditions.

 Integrated Pest Management Strategies

 1. Sanitation.
-Dispose of all plants and soil in the affected containers and washing all containers and tools with soapy water and soak/rinse with a 1:10 solution of bleach to water.
+Dispose of all plants and soil in the affected containers.
+Wash all containers and tools with soapy water, and soak/rinse with a 1:10 solution of bleach to water.

 2. Start clean.
 When starting seeds always use a sterile soil-less growing mix.
 Do not use garden soil or reuse contaminated soil.